systemd/systemd/docs/CGROUP_DELEGATION.md

    to get the cgroup for a unit.
 The method `GetUnitByControlGroup()` may be used to get the unit for a cgroup.)

-6. ⚡ Think twice before delegating cgroupsv1 controllers to less privileged containers.
+6. ⚡ Think twice before delegating cgroup v1 controllers to less privileged containers.
 It's not safe, you basically allow your containers to freeze the system with that and worse.
-Delegation is a strongpoint of cgroupsv2 though, and there it's safe to treat delegation boundaries as privilege boundaries.
+Delegation is a strongpoint of cgroup v2 though, and there it's safe to treat delegation boundaries as privilege boundaries.

 And that's it for now.
 If you have further questions, refer to the systemd